How to Get Rid of Mice in Your House

-This article will cover how to get rid of mice.
-Having mice in your home can cause big problems so it’s super important that you get on it right away.
+This article will cover how to get rid of mice in your house.
+Having mice in your home can cause BIG problems so it’s important that you get on it right away.

 A mouse in your garage means, they can try to move into the house.
 That simply won’t do.
 Mice can cause a serious amount of damage if you don’t deal with it quickly.

 What you need to catch a mouse

 Mice are full of disease and just general gross-ness (not a word, should be a word).

 I use neoprene gloves and a mask when dealing with any vermin.
-I’m not a genius with this stuff, but the last thing I want is to get sick from dealing with mouse umm…. “matter.”
+I’m not a genius with this stuff, but the last thing I want is to get sick from dealing with mouse droppings.

 You won’t need a lot on the trap either; you are trying to lure them in, not feed them forever.

-I have found that a teaspoon or enough to fit on your pinky is good enough.
+I have found that a teaspoon is good enough.

 Different Mouse Traps To Catch A Mouse

 Easiest and Cheapest Home Made Mouse Trap

 Next, put some peanut butter on top and on the inside, the mouse will climb in it, eat the bait, and fall in.
 The next morning you should have a drowned mouse.

 The mouse ate as far down on the bucket as it could reach then got away with a nice peanut butter chaser.
 Clearly he didn’t get the memo about falling in.
 This technique has worked for a lot of people, but I guess my mouse is a little smarter.
 Onto the next step.
 Still want to try the bucket idea.